-For more information or if you have a problem or question about your LGPS benefits, please contact your Pension Fund administrator.
+For more information or if you have a problem or question about your LGPS benefits, please contact your Pension Fund administrator / the Fund / the Pensions Section.
 Contact details can be found at the front of this booklet.

 The national web site for members of the LGPS can be found at www.lgpsmember.org